evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-07/readme.md

 ## Task #5 - import Vnet

-Now, use the same technique and import the private vNet `iac-pulumi-import-vnet` with 3 subnets.
+Now, use the same technique and import the private vNet `iac-lab07-vnet` with 3 subnets.
 Here is the code sample.

 Note!
 You should use your own resource IDs.